What is CMP?

 The Connected Mathematics Project (CMP) was funded by the National Science Foundation to develop a complete middle school mathematics curriculum, Connected Mathematics, for students and teachers.
 CMP is a problem-centered curriculum that promotes an inquiry-based teaching- learning classroom environment.
 Important mathematical ideas are indentified and embedded in a carefully sequenced set of tasks and explored in depth to allow students to develop rich mathematical understandings and meaningful skills.
 The Common Core State Standards for Mathematics (CCSSM) and the Standards for Mathematical Practice are embedded with in each problem.

 The overarching goal of the Connected Mathematics Project (CMP ) is to help students and teachers develop mathematical knowledge, understanding, and skill along with an awareness of and appreciation for the rich connections among mathematical strands and between mathematics and other disciplines.
 The CMP curriculum development has been guided by our single mathematical standard:

 All students should be able to reason and communicate proficiently in mathematics.
-They should have knowledge of and skill in the use of the vocabulary, forms of representation, materials, tools, techniques, and intellectual methods of the discipline of mathematics, including the ability to define and solve problems with reason, insight, inventiveness and proficiency.
+They should have knowledge of and skill in the use of the vocabulary, forms of representation, materials, tools, techniques, and intellectual methods of the discipline of mathematics, including the ability to define and solve problems with reason, insight, inventiveness, and technical proficiency.